techidaily/site-win11-tips/source/_posts/mastering-windows-11-blue-screen-recovery-steps.md

  As mentioned above, several Registry entries might be corrupted or have incorrect information, causing the problem.
 In the case of this specific error, several users noticed that the Registry keys related to a tech program were leading to the issue.

  This is why the first thing we recommend doing is deleting the problematic keys.
-However, before proceeding, we highly suggest[creating a Registry backup](https://www.makeuseof.com/tag/backup-restore-windows-registry/) to be safe.
-You will also need to perform these steps in Safe Mode, so if you haven't yet booted into it using WinRE, follow these[steps to boot your computer into Safe Mode](https://www.makeuseof.com/windows-11-boot-safe-mode/) .
+However, before proceeding, we highly suggest [creating a Registry backup](https://www.makeuseof.com/tag/backup-restore-windows-registry/) to be safe.
+You will also need to perform these steps in Safe Mode, so if you haven't yet booted into it using WinRE, follow these [steps to boot your computer into Safe Mode](https://www.makeuseof.com/windows-11-boot-safe-mode/) .

 Once that is done, you can proceed: